jyotirmayzamre/Colab/README.md

 - **Auto-Save** - Automatic document saving to prevent data loss
 - **Active Users** - Showcasing number of active users on a given document
 - **Version Control** - Track changes with comprehensive version history and rollback
+- **Live Cursors** - See collaborator positions in real-time with color-coded cursors

 ### ToDo
-- **Live Cursors** - See collaborator positions in real-time with color-coded cursors
+- **Notifications** - Email links to document upon sharing

 ## Screenshots